-Air pollution increases risk of insulin resistance in childrenMay 9th, 2013 in Diabetes /
+Air pollution increases risk of insulin resistance in childrenMay 9, 2013 in Medicine & Health / Diabetes

 New research shows that growing up in areas where air pollution is increased raises the risk of insulin resistance (the prescursor to diabetes) in children.
 The research is published in Diabetologia, the journal of the European Association for the Study of Diabetes (EASD), and is by Elisabeth Thiering and Joachim Heinrich, Helmholtz Zentrum München, Neuherberg, Germany, and colleagues.

 Previous studies have identified links between air pollution and other chronic conditions such as atherosclerosis and heart disease.
 However to date, epidemiological studies that have examined associations between long-term exposure to traffic-related air pollution and type 2 diabetes in adults are inconsistent, and studies on insulin resistance in children are scarce.
 Thus this new study sought to explore the possible association between air pollution and insulin resistance in children.

 "Although toxicity differs between air pollutants, they are all considered potent oxidisers that act either directly on lipids and proteins or indirectly through the activation of intracellular oxidant pathways," says Heinrich.

 "Oxidative stress caused by exposure to air pollutants may therefore play a role in the development of insulin resistance.
 In addition, some studies have reported that short-term and long-term increases in particulate matter and nitrogen dioxide (NO2) exposure lead to elevated inflammatory biomarkers, another potential mechanism for insulin resistance."